Skip to content

 Breaker Blocks vs Order Blocks: Key Differences

 Order blocks and breaker blocks look similar but serve different purposes.
-Learn how each forms, when to use them, and why breaker blocks can be even more powerful.
+How each forms, when to use them, and why breaker blocks can be more powerful.

 If you understand order blocks, breaker blocks are the natural next step.
 They're closely related - in fact, a breaker block starts as an order block - but they represent a different market dynamic and often produce even higher-probability setups.